 Introduction 7

-The economic context 7
+The economic context Where is the UK's wealth in broad terms?
+9

 Household wealth 10

 Pension wealth 11

-ISA wealth 1 12
+ISA wealth 12

-UK housing wealth 1 2
+UK housing wealth 12

-UK inheritance tax1 3
+UK inheritance tax 13

 Where is the wealth transferring to?
-1
+14

-Key statistics underpinning the opportunity1 15
+Key statistics underpinning the opportunity 15

 Where are advisers in terms of their approach?
-1 8
+18

-The situation regarding women and wealth1 9
+The situation regarding women and wealth 19

 The importance of an inter-generational approach 20

 Discussing a family approach with your established clients 23

 Advising generations 25

 Main links 26